appsody/website/content/docs/stacks/stacks-overview.md

 ## Next steps

-While there are many Appsody stacks to choose from, you might want to create an entirely new stack or alter some aspects of an existing stack to match your development needs or standards.
-Learn how to develop a stack [here](develop).
+Although there are many Appsody stacks to choose from, you might want to create an entirely new stack or alter some aspects of an existing stack to match your development needs or standards.
+For more information, see [Developing Stacks](develop).